-Falling in Love is one thing, while being in Love is another kettle of fish.
+Falling in Love is one thing while being in Love is another kettle of fish.
 How then do you maintain the balance between falling in Love and Living/being in Love with the one you have fallen in Love with?

 Many Relationships have been empty because those involved have been living in the illusion that they are in Love with each other.
-Yes they may be confessing to love each other and be in Love with each other, but do not Love each other.
+Yes, they may be confessing to love each other and be in Love with each other, but do not Love each other.
 Quite confusing ehh?

-Do you Love your Love?
+Are you in Love with your Love?

 Once you are in Love and fell out of Love, How do you fall back in love?
 This seems a hard knock, but for Andrew G. Marshall, a Relationship Therapists, this is easy.

 Andrew G. Marshall has over the years found out through his series of Relationship Therapy sessions that many Couples have increasingly described their relationships in the form of ‘I love you but I’m not in love with you’.

 This he found out is now on the increase.
 Many “Relationships are gradually becoming defined more by companionship than by passion”.
 Why then was companionship no longer enough in Relationships?
 He questioned.